tjamali/genomics-analysis-suite/README.md

 ./run_pipeline.sh
 ```

+### Key Features

+To help you understand the workflow of `run_pipeline.sh`, here are its key features:

+- **Pod5 Files Listing and Partitioning:**
+  The script invokes the Python script (`partition_pod5_files.py`) to gather all `.pod5` files within `INPUT_DIR`, including all subdirectories.
+It then partitions these files into sublists where each sublist's total size does not exceed the specified size limit.
+This approach avoids manipulating the actual files and prepares the data for subsequent jobs.

+- **File Size Validation:**
+  The Python script checks if any individual `.pod5` file exceeds the specified size limit.
+If such files are detected, the script raises an error and aborts execution to maintain pipeline integrity.

+- **List Generation for Job Distribution:**
+  The Python script generates a comprehensive `partitions.json` file that contains information about all partitions.
+This facilitates organized processing for downstream jobs by providing a clear structure of how files are divided.

+- **Environment Variable Exporting:**
+  The script exports all necessary variables to ensure that `main_job.sh` has access to the required configurations and paths.
+This includes paths to input/output directories, reference files, and job parameters.

+- **Job Submission:**
+  Finally, `run_pipeline.sh` submits the `main_job.sh` script to the job scheduler with appropriate resource allocations and naming conventions.
+This ensures efficient and organized job management within the cluster environment.

 ### Key Variables to Configure

 Before running the pipeline, ensure the following variables are correctly set in the `run_pipeline.sh` script.
 The **boldface** variables must be checked or specified, even if other variables are not.
 Some variables are derived from the **boldface** variables, e.g., `ALL_MODS` is generated from `MODIFIED_BASES`, or `UNALIGNED_BAM_DIR` is defined based on `OUTPUT_DIR` and `ALL_MODS`.
 Additionally, some variables have default values, so if you do not specify them, no error will likely occur.
 For example, the number of CPUs and threads for each job.